 Surgical stapler use can help surgeons perform surgery more quickly, but it isn’t without its side effects, there is a risk of defective staplers, the side effects from surgical wound staplers might be the result of malpractice and you may need an attorney to help you with the side effects which may result from the use of various surgical stapler types.
 A 2013 study came to the conclusion that orthopedic surgery patients whose wounds were closed with surgical stapler instruments had a higher risk of wound infection than patients whose wounds were closed with sutures.

-On March 8th, 2019, the U.S. Food and Drug Administration (FDA) sent a letter (hyperlink “letter” to health care providers about their concerns and recommendations regarding the safe use of surgical staplers and staples.
+On March 8th, 2019, the U.S. Food and Drug Administration (FDA) sent a letter to health care providers about their concerns and recommendations regarding the safe use of surgical staplers and staples.
 The letter states that 366 deaths and over 9,000 serious injuries as a result of the use of surgical staplers and staples were reported between January 1, 2011 and.
 March 31, 2018.

 Surgical Stapler Malfunction

 Injuries occurred from causes including defective staplers, failure to fire staples, the staple line opening, staples becoming malformed, surgical stapler misfire and misapplication of staples.
-Ways in which staples were misapplied included staples being applied to the wrong tissue and staples of the wrong size being applied to tissue.
+Ways in which staples were misapplied included staples being applied to the wrong tissue and staples of the wrong size being applied to the tissue.

 Stapler Surgery Side Effects

-A lawsuit jury awarded $5 million in 2007 in the wrongful death of a Pennsylvania woman caused by the use of surgical staples in a gastric bypass surgery.
+A lawsuit jury awarded $5 million in 2007 in the wrongful death of a Pennsylvania woman caused by the use of surgical staples in gastric bypass surgery.
 A Houston woman filed a lawsuit after, she said, the use of a surgical stapler eventually caused gangrene and caused her to lose both of her legs in 2014.
 An Illinois woman died in 2013 when, as a surgeon testified, a surgical stapler malfunction caused the woman to bleed to death.

 FDA Recommendations For Surgical Stapler Use